aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-The following set of **Code Examples** for various SDKs demonstrates how to use this REST API in your projects:
+The following code examples demonstrate how to make calls to Aspose.Words web services using various SDKs:

 **Case 1**: Renders Page to Specified Format